shepherdingelectrons/OpenMST/README.md

 Simply place **MSTProcess.py** in the folder with your scripts and import it.
 See the examples for Usage

+More advanced users may want to setup the script as a site-package, so that it can be imported from any script folder.
+To do this:
+1. Locate the folder containing the version of python on your machine (i.e. ..\AppData\Local\Programs\Python\Python38)
+2. In Lib\site-packages, make a folder 'MSTProcess'
+3. Place the MSTProcees.py script within, and make a __init__.py file (empty)

+Open IDLE and try import MSTProcess.
+No error will indicate success.

 ## Dependencies

 **sqlite3** - OpenMST was tested in Python 3.2.2, and uses sqlite3 which comes with this version of Python.
 It might need to be installed if you're using a different version of Python